Blogging Resources

 Updraft Plus Free is also an option plugin but you will have to store your backups somewhere else like A3 through Amazon.
 Read here about comparing the Updraft Plus free and Premium versions of plugins.

-Carbonite – I have used for backing up my computer.
+Carbonite – Another option for your computer backup.
 I do have an external hard drive for some items, but I have so many pictures, files, graphics, and pictures I don’t want to lose.
 If there was a fire, my external hard drive would not make it.

 Favorite WordPress Plugins